 In Mary Stanton's novels, Anor, a demon in horse mythology, is a red horse with feline eyes, claws, and fangs, and an appetite for red meat.

 The Dark Tower had several: Billy-bumblers combined traits of a raccoon, a badger, and a dog.
 Taheen looked like humans with the heads of birds.
 The Low Men looked like humans with rodent-like heads — they usually wore masks and tried to pass as humans.
-Then there's the "lobstrosities", who were half-frog, half-lobster humanoids.

 Michael Moorcock got into the act too.
 His Elric of Melniboné stories included the clakar (winged apes), Dharzi hunting dogs (half dog, half bird), myyrrhn (a winged Half-Human Hybrid) and vulture lions (vulture head, lion body).